docker/docs/engine/installation/linux/linux-postinstall.md

 `dnsmasq` instance running on a loopback address such as `127.0.0.1` or `127.0.1.1` to cache DNS requests, and adds this entry to `/etc/resolv.conf`.
 The `dnsmasq` service speeds up DNS look-ups and also provides DHCP services.
-This configuration will not work within a Docker container which has its own network namespace, because the Docker container resolves loopback addresses such as `127.0.0.1` to **itself**, and it is very unlikely to be running a DNS server on its own
+This configuration does not work within a Docker container which has its own network namespace, because the Docker container resolves loopback addresses such as `127.0.0.1` to **itself**, and it is very unlikely to be running a DNS server on its own